Zsailer/kubeconf/README.md

-# Kubeconf
+# kubeconf

-**A lightweight Python module for creating, manipulating, and editing kubeconfig files**
+**Lightweight Python module for creating, manipulating, and editing kubeconfig files**

 *Why not use or wrap `kubectl config`?*